 All activities have been integrated into the research and nature conservation programme "Impact of climate change on ecosystems of Daurian ecoregion and ecosystem-based adaptations" of Dauria International Protected Area.
-The Project information was used in regional development and water management processes such as official inspection of the Hailaer River - Dalai Lake Water Transfer Canal in 2011 and 2013, assessment of gold mining impacts on transboundary watercourses in 2011, planning of low-carbon development under UN-Habitat Program in Erguna City in 2012, development and implementation of Sino-Russian Strategy for Transboundary Protected Areas Network 2010 - 2014, The Second Assessment of Transboundary Rivers, Lakes and Groundwaters in the UNECE region in 2011, Sino-Russian assessment of 2013 flood in Amur river basin in 2014, preparation of the "Dauria Steppe" World Heritage site nomination in 2011-2014, etc.
+The Project information was used in regional development and water management processes such as official inspection of the Hailaer River - Dalai Lake Water Transfer Canal in 2011 and 2013, assessment of gold mining impacts on transboundary watercourses in 2011, development and implementation of Sino-Russian Strategy for Transboundary Protected Areas Network 2010 - 2014, The Second Assessment of Transboundary Rivers, Lakes and Groundwaters in the UNECE region in 2011, Sino-Russian assessment of 2013 flood in Amur river basin in 2014, preparation of the "Dauria Steppe" World Heritage site nomination in 2011-2014, etc.

-In 2013 UNECE supported a report-production on strategic assessment of river and wetland conservation and management in the light of climate adaptation in Dauria: "Adaptation to climate change in the river basins of Dauria: Ecology and Water Resources Management" was published in Russian, English and Chinese.
-That first publication described general features of Dauria rivers and presented a case-study on the Argun River transboundary water resources management dispute.
+In 2013 the UNECE supported production of a strategic assessment: "Adaptation to climate change in the river basins of Dauria: Ecology and Water Resources Management", that was published in Russian, English and Chinese.

-Rivers without Boundaries Coalition continues documenting and analyzing transboundary basins of Dauria not well known by the international community.
-New report is focusing on water resources management in Kherlen\Kelulun River transboundary basin to promote climate adaptation, ecosystem-based river basin management approach, strategic environmental assessment of development options related in water management in transboundary river basins of Dauria.
+Rivers without Boundaries Coalition continues documenting and analyzing transboundary basins of Dauria.
+New report is focusing on water resources management in Kherlen\Kelulun River transboundary basin to promote climate adaptation, ecosystem-based river basin management approach, and strategic environmental assessment of development options related in water management in transboundary river basins of Dauria.
 Kherlen was selected as extreme example of discrepancy between development plans, ecosystem health requirements and cyclical availability of water resources.
-Report shows that even in comparison with adjacent Ulz and Khalkh transboundary basin, the Kherlen has more acute and immediate water management and ecosystem conservation problems.
+We hope that findings of our Report will be taken into consideration by the Mongolian Ministry of Environment, Green Development and Tourism when implementing Kherlen River Basin Management Plan (RBMP), public hearings on which started in spring 2016.
+This Report provides detailed guidance on contents and process of the independent assessment of "Kherlen -Gobi Water Transfer Project" that is prescribed by the RBMP draft (Core issue 4: Environment and Water p.3.1.6).
 Recommendations presented in the report are relevant to integrated river basin management in other river basins of Dauria.
 We hope that our recommendations will be taken into consideration by water managers, policy-makers and research community in all transboundary basins of Dauria.

-There are other activities also included into the second phase of "Dauria Going Dry" Project supported by UNECE, that reflect multifaceted research on ecosystem-based river management and climate adaptation undertaken by the project team :
+There are other activities also included into the second phase of "Dauria Going Dry" Project that reflect multifaceted research on ecosystem-based river management and climate adaptation:

-- Research on ecosystem-based transboundary flood management and wetland conservation, possible alternatives and framework to evaluate them in the Amur River basin; - Research on environmental flow norms as a basis for transboundary agreements ; - Analyzing and preparing publication of data collected through Dauria Transboundary Ecological Monitoring Network and preparation of a report "Transboundary Lakes of the Torey Depression";
+- Research on ecosystem-based transboundary flood management and wetland conservation, possible alternatives and framework to evaluate them in the Amur River basin; - Research on environmental flow norms as a basis for transboundary agreements between Mongolia, China and Russia; - Analyzing and preparing publication of data collected through Dauria Transboundary Ecological Monitoring Network and preparation of a report "Transboundary Lakes of the Torey Depression"; - Participation in environmental and social assessments of water infrastructure projects in transboundary basins.

-Our research and fieldwork on Kherlen River and assessment of water transfers in 2012-2014 was supported by Whitley Fund for Nature, Conservation Leadership Programme, DIPA, WWF Amur Programme and others.
+Our research and fieldwork on Kherlen River and assessment of water transfer plans was supported in 2012-2016 by Whitley Fund for Nature, Conservation Leadership Programme, DIPA, WWF Amur Programme and others.
 Report preparation was made possible by Stockholm Environment Institute and the UNECE Convention on the Protection and Use of Transboundary Watercourses and International Lakes.
-Sincere thaanks to all institutions who contributed to this long process.
+Sincere thanks to all institutions who contributed to this long process.